mackiea/BasicEnidArduinoValidationExchangeRrrr/README.md

 ## Why Boarduino?
 It's obsolete, deprecated, and old!
 Because I still have a half-dozen Boarduino boards from an incomplete project from years back.
 I don't recommend using this unless you're in a similar situation.
 I will probably work on a standard ENID Arduino shield later on.
+I *am* working on a Raspberry Pico interface -- [the INREPAIR](https://github.com/mackiea/InformationalNabuRemoteEnidPicoActiveInterfaceRelay).

 ![pcb](/Beaver.PCB.png)